A Unique Suicide Risk Assessment Tool

 Suicide Prevention Benefits

-The C-SSRS screens for this wide range of risk factors without becoming unwieldy or overwhelming, because it includes the most essential, evidence-supported questions required for a thorough assessment.
-The C-SSRS is:
+The Columbia Protocol screens for this wide range of risk factors without becoming unwieldy or overwhelming, because it includes the most essential, evidence-supported questions required for a thorough assessment.
+The Columbia Protocol is:

 - Simple.
 Ask all the questions in a few moments or minutes — with no mental health training required to ask them.

 - Effective.
-Real-world experience and data show the scale has helped prevent suicide.
+Real-world experience and data show the protocol has helped prevent suicide.

 Endorsed, Recommended, or Adopted by:

-Scale administrators ask a series of questions about suicidal thoughts and behaviors.
+Protocol administrators ask a series of questions about suicidal thoughts and behaviors.
 The number and choice of questions they ask depend on each person’s answers.
-The questioner marks “yes” or “no,” as well as how recently the thought or behavior occurred and — for some versions of the scale — a scoring of its severity.
+The questioner marks “yes” or “no,” as well as how recently the thought or behavior occurred and a scoring of its severity.
 The shortest screeners are condensed to a minimum of two and a maximum of six questions, depending on the answers, to most quickly and simply identify whether a person is at risk and needs assistance.
-For a more thorough assessment of a person’s risk, C-SSRS askers should use the standard versions.
+For a more thorough assessment of a person’s risk, Columbia Protocol askers should use the standard scale.

-The C-SSRS questions use plain and direct language, which is most effective in eliciting honest and clear responses.
+The Columbia Protocol questions use plain and direct language, which is most effective in eliciting honest and clear responses.
 For example, the questioner may ask:

 - “Have you wished you were dead or wished you could go to sleep and not wake up?”